tstachlewski/reinvent-cloudfront/README.md

-Build a Babel Fish with Machine Learning Language Services
+Protect your website and infrastructure using Amazon CloudFront
 =========================================

-This repository contains necessary resources for AWS re:Invent 2018 workshop AIM313.
+This repository contains necessary resources for AWS re:Invent 2019 builder session NET302.
 In this readme you will find detailed instructions for each phase of the workshop.

 <img src="img/flow.png" />